QingyangZhang/EMPO/readme.md

 sh test.sh
 ```

 We directly borrow the evaluation scripts from the Online-DPO-R1 project.
-Please refer to [Online-DPO-R1][https://github.com/RLHFlow/Online-DPO-R1] for more details.
+Please refer to [Online-DPO-R1](https://github.com/RLHFlow/Online-DPO-R1) for more details.

 As suggested by [Spurious Rewards](https://rethink-rlvr.notion.site/Spurious-Rewards-Rethinking-Training-Signals-in-RLVR-1f4df34dac1880948858f95aeb88872f) and [Incorrect Baseline](https://safe-lip-9a8.notion.site/Incorrect-Baseline-Evaluations-Call-into-Question-Recent-LLM-RL-Claims-2012f1fbf0ee8094ab8ded1953c15a37#2022f1fbf0ee80cb9b18f7eac460410a), we adpot the same test prompt to both pre-RL Qwen Base models and RL-trained models.
-You can also modify the default test prompt in [here](https://github.com/QingyangZhang/EMPO/blob/main/eval_math/utils.py#L140).
+Besdies, we add Random+Format Reward Baseline for more comprehensive comparison.
+You can also modify the default test prompt in [here](https://github.com/QingyangZhang/EMPO/blob/main/eval_math/utils.py#L140) to investigate the influence of different test prompt.

 | Model                          | Supervision    | MATH | Minerva Math | Olympiad Bench | AIME24 | AMC23 | Avg. |
 |--------------------------------|----------------|------|--------------|----------------|--------|-------|------|